 - 1 1/2 tsp vinegar

-Preheat oven to 350 degrees.
-Butter 3 9-inch round baking pans then line bottom of each with a round of parchment paper and butter parchment, set aside.
+For the Red Velvet Cake: Preheat oven to 350 degrees.
+Butter 3 (9-inch) round cake pans then line bottom of each with a round of parchment paper and butter parchment, set aside.

-To a mixing bowl add flour, baking soda and salt.
+Add flour, baking soda and salt to a large mixing bowl.
 Sift in cocoa powder then whisk mixture 20 seconds, set aside.